jmcasals/SEBC-Challenge/SEBC-master/challenges/challenges.md

 ## <center> Challenge 1: Install a MySQL server

 * Create the Issue `Install MySQL` if you are using RHEL/Centos 6.x
-  * Name the Issue `Install MariaDB` for 7.x
+  * Name the Issue `Install MariaDB` for RHEL/CentOS 7.x
 * Assign the Issue to yourself and label it `started`
 * Install a MySQL 5.6 or MariaDB 5.5 server on the first node listed in `0_setup.md`
   * You must a YUM repository to install the package
-    * Copy the repo you use to `challenges/labs/1_my-database-server.repo.md`
+  * Copy the repo configuration you use to `challenges/labs/1_my-database-server.repo.md`
 * On all cluster nodes
   * Install the appropriate client package and JDBC connector jar
-* Start the database service
+* Start the database service and create these databases
-* Create the following databases
   * `scm`
   * `rman`
   * `hive`
   * `oozie`
   * `hue`
   * `sentry`
 * Record the following data in `challenges/labs/1_db-server.md`
-    * The hostname of your database server
+  * The command and output to show the hostname for your database server
-    * The command and output for showing the database server version
+  * The command and output to report the database server version
-    * The command and output for listing the databases created above
+  * The command and output to list the databases in the server
 * Push this work to your GitHub repo
-* Label the Issue `review` and assign it to both instructors
+* Label the Issue `review` and assign it to the instructor

 ---
 <div style="page-break-after: always;"></div>

-## <center> Challenge 2: Install Cloudera Manager 5.11
+## <center> Challenge 2: Install Cloudera Manager 5.10

 * Create the Issue `Install CM`
 * Assign yourself to the Issue and label it `started`
 * Install Cloudera Manager on the second node listed in `0_setup.md`
 * List the command and output for `ls /etc/yum.repos.d` in `challenges/labs/2_cm.md`
-  * Copy the `cloudera-manager.repo` file to `challenges/labs/2_cloudera-manager.repo.md`
+  * Copy `cloudera-manager.repo` to `challenges/labs/2_cloudera-manager.repo.md`
 * Connect Cloudera Manager Server to its database
   * Use the `scm_prepare_database.sh` script to create the `db.properties` file
     * List the full command and result in `2_cm.md`
 * Start the Cloudera Manager server.
-In `challenges/labs/2_db.properties.md`:
+In `challenges/labs/2_db.properties.md` add:
-  * Add the first line of the server's log
+  * The first line of the server log
-  * The log record that contains the phrase "Started Jetty server"
+  * The line(s) that contain the phrase "Started Jetty server"
-  * The contents of the `db.properties` file
+  * The content of the `db.properties` file
 * Push these changes to your GitHub repo and label the Issue 'review`
-* Assign the issue to both instructors
+* Assign the issue to the instructor

 ---
 <div style="page-break-after: always;"></div>